Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 • Server responded with a certificate

-Traefik 2.0 Successful Staging Shows Fake Le Intermediate Certificate
+Traefik Staging Certificate

-Traefik 2.0 Successful Staging Shows Fake Le Intermediate Certificate
+Traefik Staging Certificate

-Acme.json File For Staged Traefik 2.0 Letsencrypt Domain Validation
+Acme.json File For Staged Traefik 3.0 Letsencrypt Domain Validation

-Acme.json File For Staged Traefik 2.0 Letsencrypt Domain Validation
+Acme.json File For Staged Traefik 3.0 Letsencrypt Domain Validation

 If you have been successful so far, then congratulations.
 You are ready to get real now.

 Note: If you orange-cloud the DNS records on Cloudflare (i.e. Cloudflare proxy enabled) then you will not see the LetsEncrypt certificate when it is pulled.
 Since your service is behind Cloudflare proxy, you will see Cloudflare's SSL certificate.
-Therefore, during inital testing and setup I recommend leaving the proxy off (gray-cloud).
+Therefore, during initial testing and setup I recommend leaving the proxy off (gray-cloud).
 After ensuring that proper LetsEncrypt certificates are pulled, you can enable Cloudflare proxy, following which you will only see Cloudflare's SSL certificates.

 Fetching Real LetsEncrypt Wildcard Certificates using Traefik

-Since our staging was successful, let us now open the docker-compose-t2.yml file and comment out the following line (as shown below) so that we can reach the real LetsEncrypt server for the DNS challenge.
+Since our staging was successful, let us now open the /home/anand/docker/compose/udms/traefik.yml file and comment out the following line (as shown below) so that we can reach the real LetsEncrypt server for the DNS challenge.

 # - --certificatesResolvers.dns-cloudflare.acme.caServer=https://acme-staging-v02.api.letsencrypt.org/directory